Old Fashioned Donut Recipes Without Yeast

 Hundreds of young women volunteered to staff YMCA Canteens in Europe during World War I. The Canteens offered a safe place for American soldiers stationed in France and Germany to read, write letters home, and relax between battles.

-In the European towns, women and girls would often be hired to fry doughnuts by the thousands as American soldiers became known as Doughboys because of their passionate demand for fried donuts.
+In the European towns, women and girls would often be hired to fry doughnuts by the thousands as American soldiers became known as "Doughboys" because of their passionate demand for fried donuts.

 Illustration of a Girl Looking Into an Antique Stereoscope